Moonman0010/theDancingPony/README.md

 ## DELETE
 ### 'http:localhost:5001/dish/:id'

-**Description:** Delete existing dish using "_id" from the dish list
+Delete existing dish using "_id" from the dish list

 ## Post
 ### 'http://localhost:5001/dishes/rating'

-- **Description:** Add rating to any dish if you are authorized user by passint the id of the dish and the desired rating
+- Add rating to any dish if you are authorized user by passint the id of the dish and the desired rating
 - **Conditions:**
     * Each dish can only be rated once by one user.
     * If current user name is 'Sméagol' you are not allowed to rate.